Ceremony to Award Jean-Jacques Muyembe an Honorary Doctorate from the University of Montpellier

 Registration: here

-* Established in 1918, the title of Doctor Honoris Causa honors distinguished foreign figures who embody and reflect the University’s values through their contributions to the worlds of ideas, culture, the arts, and science.
-Awarded during a formal ceremony, this academic title is the highest and most prestigious honor bestowed by the University of Montpellier.
+* Established in 1918, the title of Doctor Honoris Causa honors foreign figures who highlight and embody the University’s values through their contributions to the worlds of ideas, culture, the arts, and the sciences.
+Awarded during a formal ceremony, this academic title is the most distinguished and prestigious that can be conferred by the University of Montpellier.